Recover (The Naked and Famous album)

-Recover is the fourth studio album by New Zealand indie electronic band The Naked and Famous, released on 24 July 2020 by Somewhat Damaged and AWAL.
+Recover is the fourth studio album by New Zealand indie electronic band The Naked and Famous, and the first album since the band reorganized as a duo, released on 24 July 2020 by Somewhat Damaged and AWAL.

 Background

 "Sunseeker" was released on 8 November 2019 as the lead single from the band's then-upcoming fourth album, along with an accompanying music video.
 Shore Fire Media stated that the two band members, Thomas Powers and Alisa Xayalith, "embrace transformation whilst remaining authentically true to form on the new single".

 On 16 January 2020, "Bury Us" was released as the album's second single.
 Puah Ziwei of NME stated that the song "captures the energy and essence of their forthcoming record".
 Laura Johnson of Stereoboard referred to the song as "a club-ready indie-pop track with thoughtful lyrics".

 "Come as You Are" was released as the album's third single on 26 February 2020, followed by "Death" on 22 May 2020.
 The title track was serviced to Australian radio on 24 July 2020 as the fifth single.